lundregan/lundregan.github.io/src/content/blog/everyone_should_code.md

 # The 4 Steps of development
 - Understand the problem
 - Take small incremental steps to solve the problem
-- Once you have a solution that youthink may work, test
+- Once you have a solution that you think may work, test
-- Reapeat & Refine
+- Repeat & Refine

 At every step between, before, and after adding in a lot of research (googling)